llagendijk/ec3k-server/README.rst

 optional arguments:
-  -h, --help            show this help message and exit -c CONFIGFILE, --configfile CONFIGFILE
+  -h, --help            show this help message and exit -c CONFIGFILE,
-                        configfile, default: /etc/ec3k-server.conf
+  --configfile CONFIGFILE default: /etc/ec3k-server.conf
+'''

 The configuration file and the systemd unitfile are installed by python setup.py install.

 All configuration is done in the config file.